google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-analytics.md

-<strong>Note:</strong> The developer tools UI is constantly changing and, depending on the browser, may look a little different when you try it.
+Note: The developer tools UI is constantly changing and, depending on the browser, may look a little different when you try it.

-<strong>Note:</strong> Simulated push notifications can be sent from the browser even if the subscription object is null.
+Note: Simulated push notifications can be sent from the browser even if the subscription object is null.